dhrubadc/SIDM-GTF/README.md

 ## Citation

-If you use this software in a publication, please cite:
+If you use this software in a publication or want to refer to it, please cite:

 ```bibtex
 @article{duttachowdhury26,